 As the business marketplace is increasingly benefitting from the advantages of the internet, such as world-wide distribution of trade publications, news, retail, entertainment, etc., likewise education is benefitting.
 Those being educated online are no longer subject to traditional barriers to education, such as living in close proximity to the university, or managing work around the class schedule.
 Now classes can be taken online from universities no matter where the school is located, and the classes can be managed around work schedules.
-Universities and colleges are increasingly offering online courses, and the number of online students is increasing every year.
+Universities and colleges are increasingly offering online courses, and the number of online students is increasing.
 As a result, the workforce is being educated while it’s working—a new trend in the history of higher education and the workplace.

 1. Business Administration